Canadian Energy ETFs for an Oil & Gas Boom in 2025

 The bullish case for oil companies during inflationary periods

 Commodities perform well during inflationary periods.
 This isn’t just crude oil, but metals such as gold and silver.
-And, unless you’ve been living under a rock the last year or so, you know that we are seeing the highest levels of inflation we’ve witnessed in the previous 4 decades.
+And, unless you’ve been living under a rock the last year or so, you know that policy makers, at least south of the border, are having a very hard time hitting their 2% inflation target.

 So, adding some oil and gas companies to your portfolio today makes sense.
 Although these companies will likely underperform over the long run, we must look to commodity plays not for their past performance but for future potential.